 The certificate is available to degree-seeking students enrolled in the Graduate School at Michigan Technological University, as well as non-degree seeking students.
+This certificate requires a minimum total of 15 credits.
 Students enrolling in this certificate program must have an undergraduate degree in Mechanical Engineering, Electrical Engineering, or in a closely-related field that is primarily based on physical engineered systems.

 This program complements the existing Graduate Certificate in Automotive Systems and Controls, while focusing on cyber-safety and security aspects and their impact on autonomous vehicles and other systems.

 The Departments of Mechanical Engineering-Engineering Mechanics and Electrical and Computer Engineering established an interdisciplinary Graduate Certificate in Safety and Security of Autonomous Cyber-Physical Systems.
 Graduates of this certificate will have competencies including; threat analysis and vulnerability assessment, risk analysis for cyber-safety issues, systems engineering for safety and security, redundancy, fault-tolerance for modern mobility platforms, and the design and analysis of novel strategies for meeting emerging vehicle and other cyber-physical safety and security threats.